 Your doctor may prescribe medications to help relieve symptoms, prevent complications, and improve heart function.

 Depending on your circumstances, they may prescribe:

-- A calcium channel blocker to relax and widen the arteries and lower blood pressure.
+- A calcium channel blocker relaxes and widens the arteries and lower blood pressure.

 - An aldosterone inhibitor to lower blood pressure and remove excess fluid in the body to help relieve symptoms, such as swelling and shortness of breath.

-- A drug therapy to control the heart rhythm.
+- Drug therapy to control the heart rhythm.

 - An anticoagulant.